The Salt Mother of Ban Chao – A Southeast Asian Folk Horror

 They carried bowls of coarse salt to the edge of the flats and pressed them into the wet earth, hands shaking, mouths closed.
 No prayers were spoken.
 By morning, the wind no longer tasted bitter.

 After that night, the sea eased.
-Nets returned heavy enough.
+Nets returned heavy.
 The flats stopped cracking and began to hold moisture again, their surfaces smoothing as if pressed by unseen palms.

 The elders began to measure the salt twice.